autocontracts/permissioned-blocks/whitepaper.md

 <b>Protocol Layers</b> - The integration of blockchain protocol such as Ethereum and a file sharing protocol such as IPFS.
 </p>

-For example, an author of an e-book, who normally sells their work using a centralised online publisher, could instead use a permissioned based file sharing protocol.
+For example, consider an author of an e-book who normally sells their work using an online publisher, could instead use a permissioned based file sharing protocol.
 A smart contract would be used to distribute their e-book in exchange for a crypto-currency payment.
-The minimum infrastructure required by the author in order to publish to a global audience would simply be an ordinary laptop.
-The benefit for the author would be a substantial increase in revenue by removing the dependency and costs of using an online publisher.
+The minimum infrastructure required by the author in order to publish their work to a global audience would simply be an ordinary laptop.
+The benefit for the author would be a substantial increase in revenue by removing the dependency and costs of having to use an online publisher.

 <p align="center">
 <b>Distribution of Digital Content using a Smart Contract</b>